 The mass of the invisible state is varied with changing step sizes in order to increase precision; $m_X \in [1.0,8.0]$ GeV in steps of $1$ GeV with additional $m_X = 0.1,0.5, 8.5,$ and $9.0$ GeV.

-For polarized beams the signal changes as discussed in Section~\ref{sec:amp_form}.
+For polarized beams, the signal changes as discussed in Section~\ref{sec:amp_form}.
 If the beams have the same helicities the background is substantially suppressed.
-The signal in the case of a hidden photon is chirally suppressed and very small compared to the unpolarized case.
-Similarly axion coupled only to photons are produced with a strongly suppressed cross section for beams with equal helicities.
-In contrast the cross section for the production of axions interacting with electrons isn't suppressed and one could take advantage of the lower background for polarized beams.
+The signal, in the case of a hidden photon, is chirally suppressed and very small compared to the unpolarized case.
+Similarly, axion coupled only to photons are produced with a strongly suppressed cross-section for beams with equal helicities.
+In contrast, the cross-section for the production of axions interacting with electrons isn't suppressed and one could take advantage of the lower background for polarized beams.